Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 Contributed Packages within Pyomo
 +++++++++++++++++++++++++++++++++

-Third-party contributions can be included directly within the ``pyomo.devel`` or ``pyomo.addons`` namespaces.
+Contributions can be included directly within the ``pyomo.devel`` or ``pyomo.addons`` namespaces.
 The ``pyomo/devel/example`` package
 provides an example of how this can be done, including a directory